-Life insurance has many uses.
-The primary purpose of most life insurance policies is to provide financial security to loved ones in the case of an untimely demise of an income earning member of a family.
+Life insurance has many uses including as a way to save a serious amount of money.
+The primary purpose of most life insurance policies is to provide financial security to loved ones in the case of an untimely demise of an income-earning member of a family.
 Many people may not realize that life insurance can also be useful as an investment to save for retirement.

+It does this in a very straightforward way, but understanding how to maximize your savings can be a little bit complicated.
 Permanent forms of life insurance have cash values.
 When the policies are structured and funded properly, this cash value will grow internally, resulting in a net gain to the policy owner.
 Over time, the owner can make far more money than they put into the policy.
-Different types of life insurance grow the cash value in different ways, and each can be a very useful, albeit with different risk profiles, for a retirement savings account.
+Different types of life insurance grow the cash value in different ways, and each can be very useful, albeit with different risk profiles, for a retirement savings account.

 The Advantages Of Life Insurance For Retirement Savings